Toranks/Non_Fatal_Wounds-Extended/README.md

 This is an improved version of the Non-Fatal Wounds and Non-Fatal Wounds: Maimed Edition add-ons which acts as a standalone addon with many new features.

 When a unit reaches 0 hp, it’s removed for the current scenario and receives an injury instead of dying (except if receives a 'death' wound).
 If you activate wounds, most of them are based on fatal attacks received, the type of terrain where the victim is standing on, and other additional conditions.
-Other injuries and death wounds depend solely on chance.
+Other wounds and death depend solely on chance.
 In like manner, all wounds are designed to be applied to units that can suffer or are affected in some way.
 Magical wounds for magical units, wounds on arms, legs, or wings in races that possess such limbs, mechanical units are immune to fear, ghosts can't receives ghost wound, undeads can't receives the undead wound but can receives the ghost wound, etc.
-The wounded units go back into the “recall” pool for next mission.
+The injured or wounded units go back into the “recall” pool for next mission.
 If a unit is killed by a plague attack and isn't unplagueable, receives the death wound even if you don't choose the death wound as an option, so be careful.

 This does not protect your heroes or other specific units — you’ll still lose if any character who has to survive is wounded.
 The enemy isn’t going to miss the chance of finishing the battle by letting a leader escape.
 Some mainline campaign events have also been adapted to change their behavior depending on the situation.